-Like petroleum jelly, mineral oil is a byproduct of the distillation of petroleum and both are considered petrochemicals.
+Like petroleum jelly, mineral oil is a byproduct of the petroleum distillation and both are considered petrochemicals.

 As an effective emollient and an occlusive agent, mineral oil has been shown to improve skin softness and barrier function by forming a film on the skin’s surface.

 Extracted from the seeds of Moringa tree, which is beginning to gain more popularity as “the miracle tree”.
-Moringa oil is a powerhouse of antioxidants, omega fatty acids, and amino acids, which restore the skin’s barrier and seal in hydration.
+Moringa oil is a powerhouse of antioxidants, omega fatty acids, and amino acids that restore the skin’s barrier and seal in hydration.

-Morniga oil is similar to the oil that our body produces, making it easily absorbed, helping keep skin nourished and balanced.
+Morniga oil is similar to the oil our body produces, making it easily absorbed and keeping the skin nourished and balanced.
 It is also high in cytokinins, vitamins (A, C, E), and zeatin which helps in promoting cellular growth and delaying signs of aging.